 |Muri with cooked vegetable curry||Muri with milk and jaggery/sugar|

 |Muri with dal||Muri with curd and dry fruits|

 Can a diabetic patient eat muri/ puffed rice?

 Yes, why not?
 If you are diabetic and starting your day with tea and biscuits, taking cornflakes for breakfast then why not?

 Remember, the diabetic diet focus on a simple principle- balancing the quantity and quality of total carbohydrate in a day.
 It is preferred to include more complex carbohydrates in the diet rather than the simple form.

-As per table 1, 100g of muri contains only 0.3 g of fiber and 73.6 g carbohydrate.
+As per table 1, 100g of muri contains only 0.3 g of fiber and 73.6 g of carbohydrate.
 Therefore it falls into high glycemic index food that increases the blood glucose level quickly.
 Going by this logic muri may not seem to be a good choice for diabetic patients.
-But the glycemic index and glycemic load changed while foods are eaten in combination.
-Therefore muri mixed with a handful of sprouts, fresh vegetables gives a much steadier glucose response.
+But the glycemic index and glycemic load change while foods are eaten in combination.
+Therefore muri mixed with a handful of sprouts, fresh vegetables give a much steadier glucose response.

 Control over total calorie intake, quality, quantity, and distribution of foods are essential for a successful, healthy weight loss journey.

 No matter what food companies try to tell you, there is no food in nature that is specialized for weight loss.
 It all depends on how you are using the food to serve your purpose.